-Preparation for Welding K8, K13, K19, S3, S4, S5, S6, S7, S9, S10, S11 Fail Does not meet pass criteria Pass - apprentices must Interpret the welding procedure specification to determine the welding consumables, welding parameters, progression and control measures to be applied. demonstrate all of the grading Identifies, selects and uses welding components and ancillary equipment suitable for the welding process being applied. statements Inspect and ensure that the welding materials are assembled in accordance with welding procedure specification.
-Identify risks associated with subsequent welding and preparation processes, and demonstrate mitigation steps are in place in accordance with organisational requirements.
-Inspect and ensure that the welding consumables are prepared and conditioned in accordance with welding procedure specification Explains why remedial work may be required and steps to report within organisational requirements.
-Demonstrate methods of bore contamination, steps to avoid bore contamination and bore purging
+Planning and Preparation for Welding K6, S3, S4, S5, , S6, S7 Fail Does not meet pass criteria Pass - apprentices Identifies, selects and uses welding components and ancillary equipment suitable for the welding process being applied must demonstrate all of the Inspects and ensure that the welding materials are assembled in accordance with Welding Procedure Specification grading statements Identifies risks associated with subsequent welding and preparation processes, and demonstrates mitigation steps are in place in accordance with organisational requirements for example material contamination, storage, consumable conditioning, cable management Inspects and ensures that the welding consumables are prepared and conditioned in accordance with welding procedure specification

+Completes remedial work that may be required and steps to report within organisational requirements for example welding test pieces do not conform to specification, welding equipment requires change.

-Welding Pipework Fail S8, S17, S18, S21, S22 Does not meet pass criteria Pass - apprentices must demonstrate Demonstrate welding within the requirements defined within the welding procedure specification including the adjustment and monitoring of welding process controls, and spatial access limitations (for example adjacent pipework, walls, floors, or ceilings). all of the grading statements Demonstrate compliance with health and safety requirements as specified in the organisational procedures and risk assessments. statements Interprets the welding procedure specification to determine the welding consumables, welding parameters, progression and control measures to be applied.
-Demonstrates welding within the requirements defined within the welding procedure specification including the adjustment and monitoring of welding process controls.
-Demonstrates compliance with health and safety requirements as specified in the procedures and risk assessments of the EPA location.
-Identifies areas of risk associated with Health and Safety within the selected welding practical demonstration set for example asphyxiation from welding gases, welding fume, hand-arm vibration from rotary tools.
+Welding Operations K5, K7, S1, S8, S10, S14, S15 Fail Does not meet pass criteria Pass - apprentices must demonstrate all of the grading statements Interprets the welding procedure specification to determine the welding consumables, welding parameters, progression and control measures to be applied Demonstrates welding within the requirements defined within the welding procedure specification including the adjustment and monitoring of welding process controls Demonstrates compliance with health and safety requirements as specified in the procedures and risk assessments of the EPA location.
+Identifies areas of risk associated with health and safety within the selected welding practical demonstration set for example asphyxiation from welding gases, welding fume, hand-arm vibration from rotary tools.
 Employ appropriate manual processes (powered or non-powered) to remove material for initial, intermittent and final cleaning of the welded component, for example chipping hammer, file, wire brush.
-Produce pipe butt weld joints in inclined welding position (fixed 45 degrees) using a minimum of two welding processes (from TIG, PAW, MMA, MIG or MAG, FCAW) and a minimum of four material groups (from Carbon Steel, Low Alloy Steel, High Alloy Ferritic or Martensitic Steel, Austenitic Stainless Steel, Nickel and Nickel Alloys, Aluminium and Aluminium alloys, Titanium and Titanium Alloys, Copper and Copper Alloys).
-The weld surface shall be inspected and defects shall comply with: Shall not include crack(s) in, around the surface or underneath of the weld; lack of fusion visible on either surface; incomplete root penetration if visible on the inside of the weld; inclusions; end crater shrinkage pipe; stray arc marks; continuous undercut; overlap, cold lap or cold lapping; incomplete filled groove or under filled weld joint; burn through or melt through; root concavity or suck-back excessive weld metal: 0 < cap height ≤ (1+Weld Cap width 5).
-Maximum 7mm where pipe wall thickness is <3mm)

-excessive penetration: root height \leq 4mm max (\leq 3mm max intermittent undercut: less than 25% of total weld circumference. total undercut depth ≤ (pipe thickness 10), maximum of 1mm Distinction - apprentices must demonstrate all of the grading statements In addition to the criteria for a PASS: Produce pipe butt weld joints in inclined welding position (fixed 45 degrees) using a minimum of two welding processes (from TIG, PAW, MMA, MIG or MAG, FCAW) and a minimum of four material groups (from Carbon Steel, Low Alloy Steel, High Alloy Ferritic or Martensitic Steel, Austenitic Stainless Steel, Nickel and Nickel Alloys, Aluminium and Aluminium alloys, Titanium and Titanium Alloys, Copper and Copper Alloys).
-The weld surface shall be inspected and defects shall comply with the higher tolerances: excessive weld metal: 0 < cap height ≤ (1+weld cap width 10). maximum 5mm excessive penetration: root height ≤ 3mm max (≤ 2mm max where pipe wall thickness is <3mm) intermittent undercut: less than 15% of total weld circumference.
-Total undercut depth ≤ (pipe thickness 10), maximum of 1mm Identifies areas of risk associated with weld defects within the selected welding practical demonstration for example slag entrapment, root overpenetration, undercut.
+Produce weld joints using a minimum of two welding processes (from TIG, PAW, MMA, MIG or MAG, FCAW) and a minimum of two material groups (from Carbon Steel, Low Alloy Steel, High Alloy Ferritic or Martensitic Steel, Austenitic Stainless Steel, Nickel and Nickel Alloys, Aluminium and Aluminium alloys, Titanium and Titanium Alloys, Copper and Copper Alloys).
+The weld surface shall be inspected and defects shall comply with: shall not include crack(s) in, around the surface or underneath of the weld; lack of fusion visible on either surface; incomplete root penetration if visible on the inside of the weld; inclusions; end crater shrinkage pipe; stray arc marks; continuous undercut; overlap, cold lap or cold lapping; incomplete filled groove or under filled weld joint; burn through or melt through; root concavity or suck-back excessive weld metal: 0 < cap height ≤ (1+weld cap width 5). maximum 7mm excessive penetration: root height ≤ 4mm max intermittent undercut: less than 25% of total weld length. total undercut depth ≤ (plate thickness 10), maximum of 1mm Distinction - apprentices must demonstrate all of the In addition to the criteria for a PASS: Produce weld joints using a minimum of two welding processes (from TIG, PAW, MMA, MIG or MAG, FCAW) and a minimum of two material groups (from Carbon Steel, Low Alloy Steel, High Alloy grading statements Ferritic/Martensitic Steel, Austenitic Stainless Steel, Nickel and Nickel Alloys, Aluminium and Aluminium alloys, Titanium and Titanium Alloys, Copper and Copper Alloys).
+The weld surface shall be inspected and defects shall comply with the higher tolerances: excessive weld metal: 0 < cap height ≤ (1+weld cap width/10). maximum 5mm excessive penetration: root height ≤ 3mm max intermittent undercut: less than 15% of total weld length. total undercut depth ≤ (plate thickness 10), maximum of 1mm Identifies areas of risk associated with weld defects within the selected welding practical demonstration for example slag entrapment, root over-penetration, undercut.